tofof/tofof.com/content/backyard_fence.md

-Title: Backyard Pruning
+Title: Backyard Fence Work
 Category: Projects
 Date: 4/28/2015 2:38:14 PM
 Tags: House
 Summary: With decent weather comes work on my house's exterior.
-This spring, the main project has been my backyard, doing preparation to enclose it with a fence.<br><br>As usual, I was signing up for more than I anticipated.
+This spring, the main project has been my backyard, doing preparation to enclose it with a fence.<br><br>[As usual](http://en.wikipedia.org/wiki/Hofstadters_law), there would be more to this project than I anticipated.

 With decent weather comes work on my house's exterior.
 This spring, the main project has been my backyard, doing preparation to enclose it with a fence.